prestix-studio/cloudns_api/README.rst

     >>> print(response.json())

         {
-            'success':      True,
+            "success":      True,
-            'status_code':  200,
+            "status_code":  200,
-            'payload':      {
+            "payload":      {
-                'count': '25',  # Number of zones used 'limit': '40'   # Number of zones allowed by your plan }
+                "count": "25",  # Number of zones used "limit": "40"   # Number of zones allowed by your plan }
         }